 Virtualization is a concept that applies to many areas of the information technology industry.

-Where data storage is concerned, virtualization includes the creation of a pool of storage that contains several disk subsystems.
-These subsystems can be from various vendors.
+For data storage, virtualization includes the creation of a pool of storage that contains several disk subsystems.
+These subsystems can be supplied from various vendors.
 The pool can be split into virtual disks that are visible to the host systems that use them.
-Therefore, virtual disks can use mixed back-end storage and provide a common way to manage storage-area-network (SAN) storage.
+Therefore, virtual disks can use mixed back-end storage and provide a common way to manage a storage area network (SAN).

 Historically, the term virtual storage has described the virtual memory techniques that have been used in operating systems.
-The term storage virtualization, however, describes the shift from thinking about physical volumes of data, to thinking about logical volumes of data.
+The term storage virtualization, however, describes the shift from managing physical volumes of data to logical volumes of data.
 This shift can be made on several levels of the components of storage networks.
 Virtualization separates the representation of storage between the operating system and its users from the actual physical storage components.
 This technique has been used in mainframe computers for many years through methods such as system-managed storage and products like the IBM Data Facility Storage Management Subsystem (DFSMS).
 Virtualization can be applied at four main levels:

 - Virtualization at the server level is performed by managing volumes on the operating systems servers.
-An increase in the amount of logical storage over physical storage is more suitable for environments that do not have storage networks. - Virtualization at the storage device level is in common use.
-Striping, mirroring, and redundant array of independent disks (RAID) arrays are used by almost all disk subsystems.
+An increase in the amount of logical storage over physical storage is suitable for environments that do not have storage networks. - Virtualization at the storage device level is in common use.
+Striping, mirroring, and redundant arrays of independent disks (RAIDs) are used by almost all disk subsystems.
 This type of virtualization can range from simple RAID controllers to advanced volume management such as that provided by the IBM TotalStorage Enterprise Storage Server (ESS) or by Log Structured Arrays (LSA).
-The Virtual Tape Server (VTS) is another example of virtualization at the device level. - Virtualization at the fabric level enables storage pools to be independent of the various types of servers and of the physical components that make up the storage pools.
+The Virtual Tape Server (VTS) is another example of virtualization at the device level. - Virtualization at the fabric level enables storage pools to be independent of the servers and the physical components that make up the storage pools.
 One management interface can be used to manage different storage systems without affecting the servers.
-The SAN Volume Controllercan be used to perform virtualization at the fabric level. - Virtualization at the file system level provides the highest level of virtual storage.
-It can also provide the highest benefit because it is data that is to be shared, allocated, and protected; not volumes.
+The SAN Volume Controller performs virtualization at the fabric level. - Virtualization at the file system level provides the highest benefit because data is shared, allocated, and protected, not volumes.

 Virtualization is a radical departure from traditional storage management.
-In traditional storage management, storage is attached directly to host systems, and the local host system controls storage management.
-SANs have introduced the principle of networks of storage, but storage is still primarily created and maintained at the RAID subsystem level.
+In traditional storage management, storage is attached directly to a host system, which controls storage management.
+SANs introduced the principle of networks of storage, but storage is still primarily created and maintained at the RAID subsystem level.
 Multiple RAID controllers of different types require knowledge of, and software that is specific to, the given hardware.
 Virtualization brings a central point of control for disk creation and maintenance.
-It brings new ways of handling storage maintenance.
+It brings new ways of managing storage maintenance.

-Where storage is concerned, one problematic area that virtualization addresses is that of unused capacity.
-Rather than individual storage systems remaining islands unto themselves, allowing excess storage capacity to be wasted when jobs do not require it, storage is pooled so that jobs needing the highest storage capacity can use it when they need it.
-Regulating the amount of storage available becomes easier to orchestrate without computing resource or storage resource having to be turned off and on.
+Where storage is concerned, one problematic area that virtualization addresses is unused capacity.
+Rather than individual storage systems remaining islands unto themselves, allowing excess storage capacity to be wasted when jobs do not require it, storage is pooled so that jobs that need the highest storage capacity can use it when they need it.
+Regulating the amount of available storage becomes easier to orchestrate without computing resource or storage resource having to be turned off and on.

-Types of virtualization:
+Types of virtualization

-Virtualization can be performed either asymmetrically or symmetrically:
+Virtualization can be performed either asymmetrically or symmetrically.
+Figure 1 provides a diagram of the levels of virtualization.